ajmeryjaman/penalizedG/README.md

 [penalizedG.r](penalizedG.r) | Contains the main function penalizedG() which implements our method [otherFUNCTIONS.r](otherFUNCTIONS.r) | Contains other required functions called in the main function

 The function penalizedG() in [penalizedG.r](penalizedG.r) performs penalized G-estimation for a given longitudinal data, a specific working correlation structure and a sequence of tuning parameters, and returns result under the optimal value (selected by a double-robust information  criterion) of the tuning parameter in the given range.
 Currently, the function allows a continuous outcome and a binary treatment/exposure.
-The potential confounders can be time-varying, but must be continuous or binary.
+The outcome, the exposure and the potential confounders, all can be time-varying.

 Please see the example given in [penalizedG.r](penalizedG.r) to generate a longitudinal data set and perform the estimation.
 Or, do the following: